Will Graham (character): Films

 Graham has been portrayed twice in film: in Manhunter by William Petersen and again in Red Dragon by Edward Norton.

 The depiction of Graham in Manhunter is faithful to the character as presented in the original novel, with some notable alterations.
 In the novel, Graham is married to Molly and is stepfather to Molly's son, Willy.
 In Manhunter, Graham and Molly (Kim Greist) have a son named Kevin, with the film making no indication Kevin is not Graham's biological son.
 It also changes somewhat his relationship with Lecter, here spelled "Lecktor" (Brian Cox); while in the book Graham only consults with Lecter once, in this film he talks to Lecktor over the phone to better understand Dolarhyde, here spelled "Dollarhyde" (Tom Noonan).
 The film also changes the ending of the novel: in Manhunter, Graham saves Reba McClane (Joan Allen) from Dollarhyde affirmatively attempting (albeit reluctant) to murder her, and kills him in a tense standoff.

 The 2002 film version of Red Dragon changes the nature of Graham's connection to Lecter (Anthony Hopkins).
 While in the novel he meets Lecter for the first time while questioning him about the death of a patient, in the film he and Lecter have apparently known each other for some time, with Graham often consulting Lecter on his cases.
 He talks with Lecter about the latest serial killer he is investigating, a cannibal, and intuits that Lecter is the killer he seeks after finding a recipe in Lecter's house that includes all the organs taken from the killer's victims.
 In contrast with the novel, in this film Graham meets with Lecter several times.
 Unlike Manhunter, the film changes Graham's climactic battle with Dolarhyde (Ralph Fiennes) only a little; while the confrontation between the two results in both of them being critically wounded by gunfire, his face is left unharmed, and it is Graham's wife Molly (Mary-Louise Parker) who kills Dolarhyde by shooting him in the head as he gets up to kill them.
 It is implied in the closing scene that, although pushed psychologically beyond his limits, his life and marriage endured.
-The 2002 adaption portrays Graham and Molly as having a biological child, Josh (Tyler Patrick Jones), rather than Graham being a stepfather.
+The 2002 adaptation portrays Graham and Molly as having a biological child, Josh (Tyler Patrick Jones), rather than Graham being a stepfather.